-NAEYC will publicize on its website and through its communications channels (e.g., newsletter, relevant Listservs, etc.) decisions of the NAEYC Commission on the Accreditation of Early Childhood Higher Education Programs.
-All decisions made at Commission meetings will be publicized after the 30-day window that a program has to notify NAEYC of its intent to appeal the Commission's decision.
-NAEYC will not publish the decision for a program that is appealing a decision until the appeals process is complete.
+NAEYC will publicize on its website and through its communications channels (e.g., newsletter, relevant listservs, etc.) decisions of the NAEYC Commission on the Accreditation of Early Childhood Higher Education Programs.
+All non-appealable decisions will be published shortly after the Commission makes the decisions.
+NAEYC will not publish an appealable decision ("not accredited/accreditation expired/accreditation revoked") until after the 30-day window passes in which a program must notify NAEYC of its intent to appeal the decision.
+If the program chooses to appeal a decision, the final decision will not be published until after the appeals process is complete.

-When NAEYC publishes an Accreditation Decision it will include the decision status - Accredited, Accredited with Conditions, Not Accredited, Accredited with Probation, Accreditation Expired, and Accreditation Revoked.
+When NAEYC publishes an accreditation decision, it will include the decision status - Candidate for Accreditation, Accredited, Accredited with Conditions, Not Accredited, Accredited with Probation, Accreditation Expired, or Accreditation Revoked.
+In cases when a program receives an "Accredited with Conditions" decision, the Commission will state the reason for the condition.
 In cases where an adverse decision (Not Accredited, Accreditation Expired or Accreditation Revoked) was made, the Commission will state the reason for the decision, including which standards have not been met and/or in what way the program is out of compliance with the accreditation system's policies.
 It will also publish comments, if any, that the program may wish to make regarding an adverse accreditation decision.

-NAEYC also will maintain on its website a list of currently accredited programs.
+NAEYC also will maintain on its website a directory of currently accredited programs that includes the aforementioned details.